Qaghancodes/timestamp-microservice/README.md

-Build a full stack JavaScript app that is functionally similar to this: https://timestamp-microservice.freecodecamp.rocks.
+ Build a full stack JavaScript app that is functionally similar to this: https://timestamp-microservice.freecodecamp.rockst.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice